-A sample project (work in progress) contains scripts and Helm charts allowing spawning an entire Azure resource group containing Event Hubs in Kafka mode, clients producing sample events at high rate, and the Flink setup documented here running on Azure Kubernetes Service, with a very simple stream processing task (events are aggregated and counted per second on each instance).
-This can be used to quickly prototype an approach, but should not be used as a template for a production setup!
+A sample project contains scripts and Helm charts allowing spawning an entire Azure resource group containing Event Hubs in Kafka mode, clients producing sample events at high rate, and the Flink setup documented here running on Azure Kubernetes Service, with a very simple stream processing task (events are aggregated and counted per second on each instance).
+THe sample can be run from the eventhubskafka-flink-eventhubskafka directory.
+A sample using HDInsight Kafka is also available in the hdinsightkafka-flink-hdinsightkafka directory.

-The sample project scales very well to 10,000 events per second in only two TaskManager instances with sub-second end-to-end latency.
+The sample project scales very well to 10,000 events per second with sub-second end-to-end latency.

 For running stream processing workloads on Azure, I would recommend to use one of the following engines as they have SLAs and are extensively battle-tested at scale:

 - Azure Stream Analytics for serverless jobs expressed in a powerful SQL syntax